Business basics for sole traders

 Good luck with your new venture.
 If you need any help with starting, running and growing your business, you’ll find plenty of assistance on the Help for your business page.

-2. Westpac’s products are subject to terms, conditions, fees and charges; and certain criteria may apply.
-Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs for Westpac business bank accounts, by clicking the above links; and consider if the product is right for you.
+1. To be eligible for Biz Invoice you must hold a Westpac Business One Low Plan or Business One High Plan transaction account or a foreign currency account (other than in Chinese Yuan RMB) and be registered for Westpac Live Online Banking.
+Terms, conditions and fees apply.
+Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs, by clicking the above links and consider if the product is right for you.

 The information in this article is general in nature; does not take your objectives, financial situation or needs into account; and does not constitute financial or taxation advice.
 Consider its appropriateness to these factors; and we recommend you seek independent professional advice about your specific circumstances before making any decisions.